wa-le/autoscout24-webscrape-EDA/README.md

-# autoscout24-webscrape
+### In this project, I scraped the data on all cars for sale on [Autoscout24](autoscout24.be), transformed the data into a DataFrame, performed analysis on the data and finally visualized the data.

-### This repository contains a webscraping project : Scraping autoscout24.be and analyzing the scraped data.
+##### Skills - Webscraping, Python, BeautifulSoup, Pandas, Numpy, Matplotlib, Seaborn